 !
 (MIDI Panic) - Click to send an all-notes-off message in case of, "why won't this thing stop making noise?!?" stuck-note incidents.

-Tempo (Standalone Version Only)- Displays Mercury-4's current internal tempo setting.
-Mercury-4's internal tempo affects the LFO, Arpeggio, and Tape Delay sections when their corresponding Sync buttons are toggled.
+Tempo (Standalone Version Only)- Displays Mercury-6's current internal tempo setting.
+Mercury-6's internal tempo affects LFO-1 and LFO-2 rates, arpeggio rate, and the delay effect's time when the corresponding Sync controls are toggled.
 The tempo setting can be changed by moving the mouse up and down anywhere in the tempo section, or by double-clicking the number and entering the desired BPM value.

-The tempo display only appears in the standalone version of Mercury-4.
+The tempo display only appears in the standalone version of Mercury-6.
 VST, AU, and AAX plug-in versions receive tempo data from their host DAW app.